menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

    .. image:: ../../images/appliance-network-routes.png
      :width: 50%

-4. Selct the :guilabel:`Add` button, and enter the required information:
+4. Select the :guilabel:`Add` button, and enter the required information:

    * **Destination**: The network IP address of a destination network.
    * **Gateway**: The IP address leading to the remote network